JonathanXu4/jonathanxu4.github.io/README.md

 ### - Accessible user interface with navigation bar and account management
 ### - Secure database for menu management and credit-card processing
 ### - Fully operational shopping cart and purchase history
+### Programmed using HTML, CSS, JavaScript, Node.js, bootstrap, express, and various other services
+### Uses MongoDB and Heroku for website and database hosting

 ## Course Flow Diagram